xaviertquinn/xaviertquinn.github.io/massachusetts.md

 In addition, educational insights are provided to increase students and ratings. <strong>Schools with more disadvantaged students</strong> should be given <strong>more support to improve</strong>.

 Thanks for reading!
-If you have any questions, please email me.
-Also, I am currently looking for a <strong>full-time job as a data analyst</strong>, so if you have any recommendations or opportunities, please message me on [LinkedIn](https://www.linkedin.com/in/xaviertquinn/) or email me at xaviertquinn@gmail.com.
-Thanks!
+If you have any questions, please email me at the email below.
+Also, I am looking for a <strong>full-time remote job as a data analyst</strong>, so if you have any recommendations, please message me on [LinkedIn](https://www.linkedin.com/in/xaviertquinn/) or email me at xaviertquinn@gmail.com.
+Any information would be very helpful!